emmawalshdev/monstera/README.md

 ## Websites used
 * [Shopify Dev](https://shopify.dev/docs) - Documentation used as a guide throughout theme development
 * [Heroicons](https://heroicons.com/) - used to source SVG snippets
+* [Alpine.js](https://alpinejs.dev/) JavaScript framework used to add JS behavior to HTML markup

 ## How to use